History of Abkhazia: Medieval Abkhazia

 The most prosperous period of the Abkhazian kingdom was between 850 and 950, when it dominated the whole western Georgia and claimed control even of the easternmost Georgian provinces.
 The terms "Abkhazia" and "Abkhazians" were used in a broad sense during this period – and for some while later – and covered, for all practical purposes, all the population of the kingdom regardless of their ethnicity.
 In 989, the Bagratid ruler Bagrat III came to power in Abkhazia which he inherited from his mother Gurandukht Anchabadze.
-In 1008 Bagrat inherited K'art'li from his father and united the kingdoms of Abkhazia and Georgia into a single Georgian feudal state.
+In 1008 Bagrat inherited K'art'li from his father and united the kingdoms of Abkhazians and Iberians into a single Georgian feudal state.

 This state reached the apex of its strength and prestige under the queen Tamar (1184–1213).
 On one occasion, a contemporary Georgian chronicler mentions a people called Apsars.
 This source explains the sobriquet 'Lasha' of Tamar's son and successor George IV as meaning "enlightenment" in the language of the Apsars.
 Some modern linguists link this nickname to the modern Abkhaz words a-lasha for "bright", identifying the Apsars with the possible ancestors of the modern-day Abkhaz.

 According to the Georgian chronicles, the princely family of Shervashidze were the lords of a part of Abkhazia during the times of Queen Tamar.
 According to traditional accounts, they were an offshoot of the Shirvanshahs (hence allegedly comes their dynastic name meaning "sons of Shirvanese" in Georgian).
 The ascendancy of this dynasty (later known also as Chachba by the Abkhaz form of their surname) in Abkhazia would last until the Russian annexation in the 1860s.
 In the 1240s, Mongols divided Georgia into eight military-administrative sectors (dumans).
 The territory of contemporary Abkhazia formed part of the duman administered by Tsotne Dadiani.